jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 The instructions provided above include all of the information needed to define a mathematical optimisation problem, in which the objective function and constraint functions are known algebraic functions of the input parameters.
 Chemical optimisation is an example of blackbox optimisation, in which we do not know the functional dependence of the output properties on the input paramaters, and we must therefore carry out an experiment to determine the output properties for a given set of input parameters.
 Blackbox optimisation is handled in a slightly different manner to mathematical optimisation as described below.

 ### Formulating the Chemical Optimisation
-Most chemical optimisations are examples of multiobjective optimisation problems, in which we wish to find an acceptable compromise between  several criteria, e.g. yield and side-product concentration.
+Most chemical optimisations are examples of multiobjective optimisation problems, in which we wish to find an acceptable compromise between  several criteria, e.g. maximising the yield of a target molecule while minimising the formation of certain unwanted side products.
 As described in our article '*Tuning Reaction Products by Constrained Optimisation*', this may be conveniently achieved by framing the problem as a constrained optimisation, in which we optimise a lead property subject to constraints being placed on the values that the other properties may attain.
-For instance, in the above case of yield and side-product concentration, we might set yield as our lead property (that we wish to maximise) while asserting that the concentration of certain unwanted side products should not exceed specified values.
+For instance, we might set the yield of our target molecule as our lead property (that we wish to maximise) while asserting that the concentration of certain unwanted side products should not exceed specified values.
 The lead property is handled by the objective function, while the other properties are handled by the constraint function.

-To achieve this, you must write an experimental objective function that accepts the input parameters (i.e. reaction conditions such as temperature, pressure, flow rates) of the problem as its arguments.
-This experimental objective function will launch a series of experiments using the conditions specified in SNOB.next, and then return a 1D column vector containing the values of the lead property for each set of reaction conditions tested.
-In running the experiment you should also determine the values of the secondary properties.
-These are stored as a *n*-by-*m* array in SNOB.valuesToPass, where *n* is the number of experiments and *m* is the number of output properties.

-In our article we optimised a cascadic synthesis with four competing products: X0, X1, X2, and X3.
-For instance, Run X involved minimising [X3] (our lead property), while setting a minimum value of 90 % for [X12] = [X1] + [X2] (our first constrained property) and a minimum value of 2 for the ratio R = [X2]/[X1] (our second constrained property) where [X] signfies the mole fraction of X in the sample.

-We translated this into:

-* Minimise [X3]
-subject to
-* [X12] > 0.9
-* R < 0.5

 ### Writing Your Chemical Optimisation Files
-Your experimental objective function should take the general form as shown below, where run_reaction() is a function that launches a sequence of reactions at the conditions specified in SNOB.next and returns an array containing all relevant property values at each set of reaction conditions.
+Your experimental objective function should take the general form shown below, where run_reaction() is a function that launches a sequence of reactions at the conditions specified in SNOB.next and returns an array containing all relevant property values at each set of reaction conditions.
+The property values are stored as a *n*-by-*m* array in SNOB.valuesToPass, where *n* is the number of experiments and *m* is the number of output properties.
+Here we have assumed that values for the lead property are stored in the first column of output_properties.
+Hence, the objective function returns the first column of output_properties when called.

 ```
 function f = my_objective_function(SNOB)